 The local approval process for making political contributions is explicit.
 First and foremost all contributions must be compliant with applicable laws, regulations and industry codes.
 Provision is to be made under a separate budget position and approved in the annual budget process.
 Funds in the US are disbursed in alignment with Public Affairs based on guidelines and approved by Legal, Compliance and the Country Leadership Team.
 Political contributions in the US and Switzerland are under the supervision of the US Board of Directors and the Chairman of the Board of Novartis, respectively.

 Novartis Political Action Committee

 Novartis discloses political contributions as required by law.
 Contributions made through the Novartis PAC (voluntarily contributed by eligible employees, but not from the company) are reported on a monthly basis to the Federal Election Commission (FEC) and twice a year to the Clerk of the US House of Representatives and Secretary of the US Senate.
 Reports disclosing PAC contributions, as well as the sum of federal lobbying-related activities, are available for public access and can be found on the respective websites of the Federal Election Commission (FEC), the Clerk of the US House of Representatives and the Office of the Secretary of the US Senate.
 In addition, Novartis is listed in the Register of Interest Representatives, the European Commission’s voluntary self-regulation system.

 All Novartis associates and third parties retained by Novartis to lobby on behalf of the company must act in accordance with the principles and rules established in the Novartis guideline on responsible lobbying.
 In addition, any third party that acts or lobbies on behalf of Novartis is subject to our anti-bribery due diligence process before it can be engaged.
 Appropriate training is provided to all associates engaged in lobbying.
-Steps are being taken to strengthen the due diligence for all third parties engaging with political stakeholders.
+The due diligence process for all third parties engaging with political stakeholders has been strengthened.